What Is Civil Forfeiture?

 Have you been served with a notice of forfeiture following an arrest or an encounter with law enforcement in DeKalb County?
 Did the police take your money or property even though they didn’t ticket or arrest you?

 Georgia is known nationwide for having the worst civil forfeiture laws in the United States.
-Police departments and prosecuting attorneys are routinely filing notices of forfeiture with blatant disregard for civil liberties and personal property rights.
-Elected district attorneys participate in this behavior in a thinly veiled effort to bring money into cash strapped jurisdictions any way they can.
+At Hirsch Criminal Defense, attorney Matt Hirsch has seen how police departments and prosecuting attorneys routinely file notices of forfeiture with blatant disregard for civil liberties and personal property rights.
+Elected district attorneys participate in this behavior in a thinly veiled effort to bring money into cash-strapped jurisdictions any way they can.
 While the law in Georgia does allow forfeiture of possessions and cash in very specific and particular circumstances, the process is being abused and turned into a quick way for police and prosecutors to bully people and take their property.
-Police in Georgia are routinely seizing cash without even making an arrest or issuing a citation!
-Officers can stop you, search you, find a large amount of cash, and simply take it from you!
-In fact, they are doing it every day of the week!
+Police in Georgia often are seizing cash without even making an arrest or issuing a citation.
+Officers can stop you, search you, find a large amount of cash, and simply take it from you.
+In fact, they are doing it every day of the week.

 What To Do If You Receive A Civil Forfeiture Notice

-Preserve Your Assets — Contact Us For Aggressive Representation
+Preserve Your Assets – Contact Hirsch Criminal Defense For Aggressive Representation

-If you have received a notice of forfeiture following an arrest or an encounter with law enforcement in DeKalb County, we will respond aggressively on your behalf.
+If you have received a notice of forfeiture following an arrest or an encounter with law enforcement in DeKalb County, attorney Matt Hirsch will respond aggressively on your behalf.
 The overwhelming majority of the forfeitures filed are without merit.
 The state seeks forfeiture out of greed, but they give up out of laziness and the knowledge that they can’t win a hearing on the matter.
 They are counting on you being too frightened to fight them.
-If you give them a default judgment by failing to respond, then they win even though they are wrong!
-Call us for a free initial consultation at 404-919-7096.
+If you give them a default judgment by failing to respond, then they win even though they are wrong.
+Call the firm for a consultation at 404-919-7096.